-When using the Data Toggle method after an Erase cycle, Figure 7 still applies. the Toggle Flag (DQ6/DQ14) bit toggles until the Erase cycle is complete.
-A 1 on the Error Flag (DQ5/DQ13) bit indicates a time-out condition on the Erase cycle, a 0 indicates no error.
-The MCU can read any even location within the sector being erased to get the Toggle Flag (DQ6/DQ14) bit and the Error Flag (DQ5/DQ13) bit.
+When using the Data Toggle method after an Erase cycle, Figure 7 still applies. the Toggle Flag Bit (DQ6/DQ14) toggles until the Erase cycle is complete.
+A '1' on the Error Flag Bit (DQ5/DQ13) indicates a time-out condition on the Erase cycle, a '0' indicates no error.
+The MCU can read any even location within the sector being erased to get the Toggle Flag Bit (DQ6/DQ14) and the Error Flag Bit (DQ5/DQ13).

-PSDsoft Express generates ANSI C code functions which implement these Data Toggling algorithms.
+PSDsoft generates ANSI C code functions which implement these Data Toggling algorithms.

-Unlock Bypass.
+Unlock Bypass

 The Unlock Bypass instruction allows the system to program words to the Flash memories faster than using the standard Program instruction.
 The Unlock Bypass mode is entered by first initiating two Unlock cycles.
-This is followed by a third Write cycle containing the Unlock Bypass command, 20h (as shown in Table 29).
+This is followed by a third WRITE cycle containing the Unlock Bypass command, 20h (as shown in Table 29, page 27).
 The Flash memory then enters the Unlock Bypass mode.